HoneyChat HoneyChat

 Three weeks, $57.95 in subscriptions, plus the time I spent actually using each platform every day.
 That’s the real cost — not just dollars, but hours of testing.

-Screenshot: HoneyChat Tasks — earn coins daily to offset subscription costs
+HoneyChat daily quests and coin rewards Screenshot: HoneyChat Tasks — daily quests and coin rewards offset subscription costs over time

 What I Wish Someone Had Told Me